 Megan Lawson has been adventurous throughout her life.
 Growing up, she loved the rides at theme parks and enjoyed cruising her family’s land near Marshall, Missouri, on her all-terrain vehicle.
-But as Lawson grew up, the 34-year-old struggled with her weight.
+But as Lawson grew up, she struggled with her weight.

 She experimented with the latest fad diets.
 She lost weight only to regain it.

 “I got myself down into a hole, and I started to question myself,” Lawson said. “‘Is this the plan I have set for myself?
 Is this how my life is going to be?’
 I didn’t want to do that anymore.
 I wanted to live my life and enjoy it.”

 Lawson turned to MU Health Care’s Weight Management and Metabolic Institute after watching two of her friends successfully lose weight and regain their health after treatment at the clinic.
 By this point, Lawson weighed 347 pounds and had developed type 2 diabetes, high blood pressure and high cholesterol.
 She took insulin and five other medications.

 “I needed a drastic life change,” Lawson said.
 “My insurance wouldn’t cover the surgery, so I decided to pay out-of-pocket.
 I was morbidly obese, so I looked at it as investing in myself.”